-The SISTRIX Toolbox allows you to create “Shortlinks” for the optimal collaboration with other people.
-Whether you are analysing a domain, URL or directory in the software, at the top right of the page (in the navigation) there will be a “Share this Page” link behind the button.
+The SISTRIX Toolbox allows you to create “shortlinks” for the optimal collaboration with other people.
+Wherever you are in the software when analysing a domain, directory or URL, there is a “Share” buttonin the top right of the page, which you can use to generate a link.

-Go to the page which you would like to share and click on “Share this Page“.
-You will get an overview of your currently available credits and the costs for the shortlink .
+If you click on “Share” on the respective page, you will get an overview of your currently available creditsand the costs for the shortlink .

 Now, the shortlink is available to use however you please.
-Just copy the URL shown in the window and share it with coworkers and customers.
-It is also a good idea to click on the link at least once yourself, to see for what the person you share it with will be shown.
+Just copy the URL shown in the window.
+You can now share it with colleagues and customers, for example.
+It is also a good idea to click on the link yourself, to see what the person you share it with will see.

-As the following example will show you, the shortlink page will contain the Toolbox data as well as the name of the user who created the shortlink.
-Aditionally, every link has a deadline , as shortlinks become unusable after 24 hours.
-If you want to also share this information on Facebook, Google+ and Twitter, you can use the share buttons .
+As you can see in the example above, the shortlink page will contain the data from the SISTRIX Toolbox as well as the name of the user who created the shortlink.
+Additionally, every link has a deadline , i.e., it expires after 7 days and can then no longer be used.
+If you want to also share this information on Facebook and Twitter, you can use the share buttons .

-You can get an overview over all current and past shortlinks by simply hovering the cursor over your profile picture in the top right corner of the page and clicking on the entry “Shortlinks” in the subsequent menu https://uk.sistrix.com/account/shortlinks..
+You can get an overview over all current and past shortlinks by simply hovering the cursor over your profile picture in the top right corner of the page and clicking on the menu item “Shortlinks”, in the image above at https://uk.sistrix.com/account/shortlinks..
 Alternatively, you can use the direct link

-In the shortlink archive, you can see all shortlinks that were created for your account, including their URLs –.
-Availability and number of clicks are important numbers for shortlinks, as you can see, for example, if the person you sent the link to actually opened it.
+In the shortlink archive, you can see all shortlinks that were created.
+The validity and number of views, above at, are important figures for shortlinks.
+Here, you can see in real time if the person you sent the link to actually opened it, for example.

-You can generate shortlinks at any time in the Toolbox – no matter where you are inside of the software.
+You can generate shortlinks at any time in the Toolbox.
+No matter where you are within the software.

-Shortlinks are extremel handy when communicating with customers and coworkers.
+Shortlinks are extremely handy when communicating with customers and colleagues.
 It works well, for example, if you want to show someone something during a Skype session.

 Public shortlinks makes exchanging information and working together much easier.
 They are also great for helping someone with solving a problem, or asking colleagues for advice on social media groups.
 When using the shortlinks publicly, however, please consider if everyone really needs access to the data.